yaeldemers/visual-music-representation/README.md

 ![](visuals/logo_vmr.jpg)
-### _Visual Music Representation - visualizing melodic repetitions_
+### _A Java/Processing integration of self-similarity matrices to visualize melodic repetitions_

 ## Features
 VMR allows users to visualize the repetitions in the pitches and melodies of songs using self-similarity matrices (or recurence-plots).
 It reads XML music files and creates self-similarity matrices using a series formed from the pitches in chronological order and then aligned it on the top-horizontal axis with respective pitch duration.
 The same is done on the left-vertical axis.
 This creates an array where squares of colour are drawn at the position in the matrix where the pitches on the horizontal and vertical axis are the same.

-This is an example of how processing diplays a song.
+This is an example of how VMR (through processing) diplays a song.

 ![](visuals/do_i_wanna_know_vmr.jpeg)